 VATRules: eClear database with 800,000 up-to-date tax codes

 “eClear’s VATRules simplifies this process,” says Annett Schaberich, syndic tax advisor and Vice President Tax Compliance at eClear.
 “With the database, merchants always use the current applicable VAT rates when calculating product prices.
-Updates or temporary changes are automatically taken into account.
+Updates or temporary changes are automatically considered.
 VATRules minimises costs and time as corrections are significantly reduced.”

-The VATRules database comprises 800,000 tax codes including 50,000 exceptions, and knows all VAT rates and rules that have to be applied in the EU-27 countries and the UK.
+The VATRules database comprises 800,000 tax codes, including 50,000 exceptions, and knows all VAT rates and rules that must be applied in the EU-27 countries and the UK.
 VATRules assigns them to the respective product groups of the online retailer.
-With the help of a 14-digit code, all exemptions, reductions and VAT regulations applicable in the EU are recorded.
+Thanks to a 14-digit code, all exemptions, reductions and VAT regulations applicable in the EU are recorded.
 Fully automated, the continuously updated VAT rates are delivered on demand, embedded in the order processes and applied.